Learning Outcomes

 Introduction

 Assault is a core intentional tort tested on the MBE.
-It focuses on the defendant’s act causing the claimant to reasonably apprehend imminent harmful or offensive contact.
-Unlike battery, assault does not require physical contact.
-Understanding the precise elements and common pitfalls is essential for exam success.
+It focuses on the defendant’s act causing the claimant (plaintiff) to reasonably apprehend imminent harmful or offensive contact.
+Unlike battery, assault does not require any physical contact.
+The key questions are:

 Elements of Assault

-- An act by the defendant creating a reasonable apprehension in the claimant of imminent harmful or offensive contact.
+- An act by the defendant creating a reasonable apprehension in the plaintiff of imminent harmful or offensive contact.

-- Intent by the defendant to cause such apprehension or to cause contact.
+- Intent by the defendant to cause such apprehension or to cause the contact itself.

 - Causation – the defendant’s act must cause the apprehension.